Guidelines for Scheduling of Lecture Classes

 MW or WF scheduling (75 minutes each session) will NOT be permitted prior to 1400

-Scheduling a single 150-minute session on M, W, or F will NOT be permitted unless the other two days are similarly scheduled during the same time period and the same room, except prior to 1500 (3:00 pm).
+Scheduling a single 150-minute session on M, W, or F will NOT be permitted unless the other two days are similarly scheduled during the same time period and the same room, after 1600 (4:00 pm).

 Beginning at 1500 (3:00 pm), evening classes may start on the hour (1500, 1600, 1700, 1800, 1900) and run for 150 minutes (plus time for breaks).
 Classes meeting for two times per week would begin at the same times and go for 75 minutes each session.